NanoClem/world-cheese-awards-analysis/README.md

 ## What's next ?
 Machine learning ?
 Isn't that just a buzzword to boost your career ?
 Maybe, maybe not.
 What a cheezy comment anyway.

 On a more serious note : I want to play a bit and see if I could do something fun using machine learning techniques.
 Who knows, maybe there's actually something useful to extract beyond the fun ?
+I will certainly need more data, maybe scraping next years results would be a good idea.

 For now, I have some ideas :
 - Predict a cheese rank outcome (classification),